anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

 ---

 ## 🧠 Tips
+- If you don’t have full control over your R and Python environments, errors may occur when they try to communicate.
+We recommend setting up a dedicated virtual environment (such as a conda environment).
+You can find an example here [LINK XXXXXXXXX].
 - Always check the current Python path with `which python3` **after** activating your environment.
 - Use that full path in the `python_path` argument in R.
 ---